Rio Tinto 2011 Final Results - dividend increased 34%

 As usual, Rio Tinto will operate its Dividend Reinvestment Plans, details of which can be obtained from the Company Secretaries' offices and from the Rio Tinto website (www.riotinto.com).
 The last date for receipt of the election notice for the Dividend Reinvestment Plans is 20 March 2012 for both Rio Tinto Limited and Rio Tinto plc shareholders.
 Purchases under the Dividend Reinvestment Plan are made on or as soon as practicable after the dividend payment date and at the prevailing market price.
 There is no discount available.

-- Next Fifteen increases its 2017 full year dividend by 25%
+- Huntsworth increases its 2017 interim dividend by 10%